-Meet the crafters
+Meet the harvesters

 Growing up in the rainy foothills of Central Cascadia, Jalfred found that bushwhacking and stream hopping was more fun than listening to plants.
 That is, until Devil’s Club poked him on the shoulder and shared their strength, sending him on the Green Man’s path.